-Context: The size of the Bloomington Fire Department Relief Association and its staffing limits the internal control that management can design and implement into the organization.
+Context: It is not unusual for an organization the size of the Bloomington Fire Department Relief Association to be limited in the internal control that management can design and implement into the organization.

 Effect: The Association is relying on controls of entities outside of the organization.